-The analysis of our experience with melanoma revealed the following:
+The analysis of our experience with melanoma revealed/the following:

-- Incidence: Melanoma incidence has been increasing nationally at about 1% per year.
-Our percentage of 2007 melanoma cases was 4%, more than 1% higher than our percentage in 2006.
-Our increasing incidence trend reflects the national trend. - Prognosis: Our stage at diagnosis is similar to the U.S. 79% of our patients were diagnosed at localized stages.
-However, 10% were diagnosed at later stages. - Treatment: In looking at our treatment, we found that for all stages, our patients were treated appropriately and met current NCCN treatment guidelines.
-Our treatment was also comparable to the nation, given our small numbers and elderly patient group. - Survival: Our 5-year survival for patients diagnosed in 1998-2000 was dissimilar to national.
+• Incidence: Melanoma incidence has been increasing nationally at about 1% per year.
+Our melanoma incidence has increased from 1% of our cases in 2003 to 4% in 2006.
+Our percentage of 2007 melanoma cases was 7%, 3% higher than our percentage in 2006.
+This increasing incidence reflects the recent national trend.

+• Prognosis: Our stage at diagnosis is similar to that seen nationally.
+79% (42) of our patients were diagnosed at localized stages.
+However, 10% (6 patients) were diagnosed at later stages (3 and 4).

+• Treatment: In looking at our treatment, we found that for all stages, our patients were treated appropriately and met current NCCN treatment guidelines.
+Our treatment was also comparable to the nation, given our small numbers and elderly patient group.

+• Survival: Our 5-year survival for patients diagnosed in 1998-2000 was dissimilar to national.
 In reviewing the ages at diagnosis and treatment for these cases, it was found that the patients were treated appropriately for the stage group.
-It was determined that the survival differences are due to our very small numbers.
+It was determined that the survival differences are due to our elderly service area and our very small numbers in the study group.